SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes.md

 ### **In-Workflow Routing: The `ConditionalCustomWorkflow` Node**

-The **`ConditionalCustomWorkflow` Node** provides powerful branching logic.
+The **`ConditionalCustomWorkflow` Node** provides branching logic.
 It dynamically selects and executes a sub-workflow based on the value of a conditional variable (e.g., the output from a `Conditional` node).
 It also supports a default content fallback, preventing the need for an extra workflow file for a simple default response.